kent-map/dickens/docs/david-copperfield-canterbury.md

 When a footsore David makes his way along St Dunstan’s St he necessarily passes what is now ‘The House of Agnes’ giving it the strongest claim to be the original of the: very old house bulging out over the road; a house with long low lattice-windows bulging out still farther, and beams with carved heads on the ends bulging out too, so that I fancied the whole house was leaning forward, trying to see who was passing on the narrow pavement below.
-FOOTNOTE 1: /''David Copperfield''.
+FOOTNOTE 1: /_David Copperfield_.
 Chapter 15./

 It is here that the Wickfields live and from where David begins his new career as a student at Dr Strong’s Academy, based on the King’s School.
-A great relief after Salem House, David describes it as: a grave building in a courtyard, with a learned air about it that seemed very well suited to the stray rooks and jackdaws who came down from the Cathedral towers to walk with a clerkly bearing on the grass-plot… FOOTNOTE 2: /''David Copperfield''.
+A great relief after Salem House, David describes it as: a grave building in a courtyard, with a learned air about it that seemed very well suited to the stray rooks and jackdaws who came down from the Cathedral towers to walk with a clerkly bearing on the grass-plot… FOOTNOTE 2: /_David Copperfield_.
 Chapter 15./

 Tradition places Dr Strong’s house at 1 Lady Wootton’s Green, although some remain sceptical.
 Not least among them, a 1928 guide writer insists that ‘I can give a dozen reasons as to the utter absurdity of it.
 Fancy the Head Master of the King’s School living by St Augustine’s College.
 He might as well have lived in Dover.
 Dr Strong lived in the Precincts. adjoining his school.’
 FOOTNOTE 3: / Wilson 16.